czwong02/hargabarangnowv2.0/readme.md

 4. Dataset page needs to do it.
 5. Food items part filter item have some logic or bugs
 6. Item with special character especially processed item will cause invalid item name throwing out.
+7. Simplify, format and utilise the source code